finwo/palloc.c/README.md

 Allows your program to allocate and iterate over persistently allocated blobs of data within a file or other file-like medium.

+This library is designed to be simple (to use), not to break any speed records.
+While performance improvements are welcome, keep simplicity in mind when making contributions.

 Example
 -------